Skip to main content

 Use a z-score threshold of +1.5 instead of +2.

-Also take the long side: buy the spread when the z-score drops below -2.
+Also take the long side: buy ES when the z-score drops below -2.

 Optimize the z-score threshold and the correlation gate.